bzed/3d-printer-tools-build/README.md

-# octoprint-tools-build
+# 3d-printer-tools-build

-Build and install CuraEngine for the use with OctoPrint.
+Build and install 3d printer tools like Cura and Slic3r-Prusa.
+Also supports mjpg-streamer for octoprint.

 Intended to be run on a Debian Stretch installation.
 Works well on armbian (you need to update to stretch, though!).

-Please note that I build the (not yet released!)
-3.0 branch bby default, you might want to change the setting to 2.7.

 All possible options are listed in the header of the script, modify as needed.

-Building Cura and Slic3r-Prusa is also possible!

 How to build: Download build.sh (or git clone this repository) and run it as non-root user.
 Your user should have sudo permissions to do things as root user!